gregoryv/php-logger/README.md

 README
 ======

 Logger module for basic intuitive logging in php.
 Severity levels are based on those for *syslog* found in [RFC5424](http://tools.ietf.org/html/rfc5424).
-With this module does not do everything but it is a starting point from which you can evolve your logging needs as your system grows.
+This module is a starting point from which you can evolve your logging needs as your system grows.
 The simplest and default way of using it is

     use gregoryv\logger\Logger;